dharmeet/DesignPatterns/Singleton/README.md

-Following commands to build and run: cd C:\DesignPatterns javac Singleton\*.java java -cp c:\ DesignPatterns.Singleton.SingletonDemo

-Key points here:
-1. Use the -cp (classpath) parameter to point to the root directory
-2. Use the fully qualified class name including the package path
-3. Make sure each Java file has the correct package declaration

 Singleton Patten: Ensures that class has only one instance and provide a global access point to it.
 Following are some of the applications of SingletonPattern:
 1. Logging Service